evpo/EncryptPad/deps/botan/doc/api_ref/cipher_modes.rst

   .. cpp:function:: size_t minimum_final_size() const

     Returns the minimum size needed for :cpp:func:`finish`.
+This is used for example when processing an AEAD message, to ensure the tag is available.
+In that case, the encryption side will return 0 (since the tag is generated, rather than being provided) while the decryption mode will return the size of the tag.

   .. cpp:function:: void finish(secure_vector<uint8_t>& final_block, size_t offset = 0)